-The results for long-term growers are presented in Table 2.
-We run our model on 3 different time periods: the entire time period of our data set ('all'), the early half of the data prior to 2001 ('early'), and the later half of the data from 2001 to 2011 ('late').
+The results for the long-term growers are presented in Table 2.
 We report our estimates for the parameters in the per-period payoff function in Equation (1).
 The payoffs do not have units because price is discretized and therefore no longer in dollars.
 Since we do not have units for payoffs, we can compare only relative payoffs and welfare.

-According to the results, the coefficient on the spinach dummy is significant and negative, suggesting that planting spinach is undesirable for reasons that are not fully captured by its price.
-This coefficient provides evidence that V. wilt is a problem, since it is likely due to the fact that spinach is associated with V. wilt that spinach is undesirable.
+According to the results in Table 2, the coefficient $\theta_1$ on the spinach dummy is significant and negative, suggesting that planting spinach is undesirable for reasons that are not fully captured by its price.
+This provides evidence that V. wilt is a problem, since it is likely due to the fact that spinach is associated with V. wilt that spinach is undesirable.